jasonvan/prexel/planning.md

     <------

 * Handle Dependence
-* Handle inheritance
-* Think of a way to handle multiline form.
-We could ignore any class_marker token after first class_marker.
-This would be handle by the interpreter
-* Make multiplicity values constants

 ### Encoders

-* Update encoder to take an array of diagrams [NA]
-* Add docstrings to encoders.py
-* Pretty Print
-    * When diagram has no methods don't print out a line
-    * Aggregation encoding [NA-FIRST]
-    * Inheritance encoding [NA-FIRST]
-    * Dependence encoding
-* Source Code
-    * Add comment to aggregation, noting the Class name aggregated, this is immediately obvious since Python is not typed
+* Source code - add comment to aggregation, noting the Class name aggregated, this is immediately obvious since Python is not typed
-    * [DETERMINE REMAINING TASKS]

 ### Plugin
-* Determine more tasks
-* Create new file for source code
-* Split prexel entry on double newlines

 * Allow user the option to specify if they want pretty-print or source code, both, or neither, when running the prexel command
-* Add Linux and Windows .sublime-keymap files

 * I’ve also been thinking a lot about the “need” to synchorize between generated classes, XML fragment, and pretty-printed diagrams.
 I believe we still need to synchronize the XML fragment and pretty-printed diagram, but I question whether we need to keep t

-### Misc
-* Fix package issues so we can run cli from command line [NA]

 ### XML Code

 * Determine more tasks
 * XMIAdaptor - handles the conversion of a Diagram object in and out of XMI
 * Fragment aggregation code